 Applicants are advised not to use their mobile device to rank their preferences.
 Applicants are also advised not to access their Oriel application across multiple browsers simultaneously, as there have been issues in the past where the preferences have not been saved.

-The LaKSS Academic Foundation Programmes (now referred to as Specialised Foundation Programmes) were extremely popular last year with 86% of programme offers being filled in the first allocation round.
+The Specialised Foundation Programmes were extremely popular last year with 85% of programme offers being filled in the first allocation round.
 Remember that the more programmes preferenced, the more chances applicants have of receiving an offer.